christianalfoni/christianalfoni.github.io/_posts/2014-09-08-jquery-as-a-framework-could-that-work.md

 {% endhighlight %}
 As you can see you use jQuery delegated events.
 You can use any jQuery selector to handle UI events in your template.
 #### Using jQuery plugins
-There are lots of jQuery plugins available and you can use them with jFramework.
+There are lots of jQuery plugins available and you can use them with jFlux.
 Normally when triggering plugins you do this:
 {% highlight javascript %}
 $('#myDiv').somePlugin();
 {% endhighlight %}

-In jFramework you use a `plugin` method to achieve the same thing:
+In jFlux you use a `plugin` method to achieve the same thing:

 {% highlight javascript %}
-var $$ = require('jframework');
+var $$ = require('jflux');
 module.exports = $$.component(function () {

   this.plugin('somePlugin');